exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 - T8R

 ### Official Custom Theories
-In chronological order of release
+In chronological order of release.
-Read more about custom theories on <link to custom theory guide page>
+Read more about custom theories on (link to custom theory guide page)

-### Custom Theory 1:\ Weierstraß Sine Product
+### Custom Theory 1: Weierstraß Sine Product

 The first official custom theory, abbreviated WSP, was created by xelaroc and released on January 15, 2022.